November turned out to be a very busy and productive month for me personally. I accomplished two big personal goals that I had set for myself.

 Riding my bike is one of my outlets here for stress relief.
 I also ride for the sheer fun of it and also to stay fit.
 I sometimes ride with others during the weekend, but in November, all the riding was by myself.

 I started upping my cycling mileage in August.
 I started riding more consistently and I changed my daily ride to 25 miles.
 I rode 702 miles that month.
 I keep very detailed records of my exercise going back about 15 years.
-This includes the years when I was competing on my road bike around the country in duathlons as a member of the USA Triathlon (USAT).
+This includes the years when I was competing on my road bike around the country in duathlons as a member of the USA Triathlon (USAT) organization.
 I went back and examined those records to see how my 702 mile month compared.
 I was surprised to discover that my highest mileage for any month back when I was competing was 680 miles.
 I was putting in more mileage in Botswana than I ever had before.
 I started wondering if a 1,000 mile month was possible.

 It wouldn’t happen in September or October when many cycling days were traded off for vacation days as David and Betsy and their significant others came to visit.
 I decided try for 1,000 miles in November.
 I would have to increase my mileage to about 40 miles per day.
 It would mean a significant increase in my daily and monthly mileage.